jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-31.md

-+++
+---
+title: "Revision of The Theory of Moral Sentiments"
+linkTitle: "Chapter 31"
-title=  "Revision of The Theory of Moral Sentiments" heading=  "Chapter 31" description=  "Smith published The Theory of Moral Sentiments" date=  2015-09-07 image=  "/covers/life.jpg" linkb=  "/research/smith/simple-life-of-adam-smith/chapter-30" linkbtext=  "Chapter 30" linkf=  "/research/smith/simple-life-of-adam-smith/chapter-32" linkftext=  "Chapter 32"
+description: "Smith published The Theory of Moral Sentiments"
-+++
+date: 2015-07-26
+author: "Rae"
+image: "/covers/life.jpg"
+---

 Smith had long contemplated revising the Theory of Moral Sentiments which had been around for 30 years with five editions.